onedata/onedata-documentation/doc/using_onedata/oneclient.md

 ### Mounting spaces

-The basic command line syntax to mount spaces using a specific provider is:
+The basic command line syntax to mount spaces using a specific Oneprovider is:
 ```bash
 oneclient -H <PROVIDER_HOSTNAME> -t <ACCESS_TOKEN> <MOUNT_POINT>
 ```